rucio/documentation/docs/database.md

 `alembic upgrade head --sql`

-Once satisfied, you can either apply the SQL directly on your database, or have them applied automatically:
+You can edit and then apply the SQL directly on your database.
+We do not advise running automatic upgrades/downgrades with alembic.

-`alembic upgrade head`

-In case of problems with the release, you can always downgrade back to the previous release:

-`alembic downgrade head`

 Notabene, schema upgrades are reserved for feature releases and will not happen with patch releases.